pipedrive/client-nodejs/README.md

 > ⚠️ Version 10 is a complete rewrite of the library.
 This release includes improved OAuth 2 support, async & await / promises and access to all API endpoints.
 >
 > Please use the [issues page](https://github.com/pipedrive/client-nodejs/issues) for reporting bugs or leaving feedback.
-Keep in mind most of the code is [automatically generated](https://github.com/pipedrive/client-nodejs/#contributing).
+Note that most of the code is [automatically generated](https://github.com/pipedrive/client-nodejs/#contributing).

 ## API Reference
 The Pipedrive RESTful API Reference can be found at https://developers.pipedrive.com/docs/api/v1